isomerpages/moe-crescentgirlssch/_cca/Sports/Netball.md

 permalink: /our-holistic-curriculum/cce/cca/netball/
 description: ""
 third_nav_title: Sports
+variant: markdown
 ---
 ## **NETBALL**
->*"TEAMWORK MAKES THE DREAM WORK"*
+&gt; "TEAMWORK MAKES THE DREAM WORK"

-A sport whose history dates back to the 1890s, Netball in Crescent Girls’ School is an established and increasingly popular CCA.
-Netball is a fast paced game that not only requires good teamwork and stamina but also quick and flexible thinking in order to strategize effective gameplay.
-In Crescent, trainings occur thrice a week.
-These trainings not only build up our members’ fitness and skills, but also train us in our perseverance and determination, reminding us of the importance of never giving up.
-Although the long hours of training under the hot sun can prove to be exhausting, the results attained on the court is jubilantly gratifying.
+Netball in Crescent Girls’ School is an established and increasingly popular CCA.
+Netball is a fast-paced game that not only requires good teamwork and stamina but also quick and flexible thinking in order to strategize effective gameplay.

+In Crescent, training takes place twice a week, and three times a week leading up to the National School Games season.
+Students are given ample opportunities through their course of study to participate in netball competitions and carnivals.
+Netball training includes strength-building and conditioning, skills mastery, understanding of tactics through video analysis and court games.
+This training not only builds up our members’ fitness and skills, but also develops us in our perseverance and determination, reminding us of the importance of never giving up.
+Although the long hours of training under the hot sun can prove to be exhausting, the results attained on the court is jubilantly gratifying
-The pandemic has forced us to embrace many new norms and one of these new norms is e-CCA where netball training sessions are conducted via zoom sessions when the situation calls for it.
-E-CCAs are meaningfully planned to ensure our members continue to hone their skills and develop a deeper understanding of the game through video analysis of the matches.

-Crescent Netball it is made up of dedicated netballers who have much passion and drive.
+Crescent Netball is made up of dedicated netballers who have great passion and drive.
 The team spirit of Netball is one that cannot be described in words.
-The intangible feelings of familiarity, trust and comfort is one that is unique to Netballers.
-We are each other’s pillars of support and we have Netball to thank for bringing us together as one.
+The intangible feelings of familiarity, trust and comfort are unique to Netballers.
+We are each other’s pillars of support, and we have Netball to thank for bringing us together as one.

 #### **EVENTS:**
 * National Schools ‘C’ Division South Zone Netball Championships
-* National Schools ‘C’ Division South Zone Netball Championships
+* National Schools 'B’ Division South Zone Netball Championships
 * Sneakers Carnival
+* Pesta Sukan
+* Netops Carnival

 #### **TEACHERS-IN-CHARGE:**